How the Who’s Failed Audition Paved the Way for Keith Moon

 As he later recalled in an interview with the Express, Sandom – who was substantially older than the other members of the band – had been struggling to deal with pressure from his wife, who resented the long hours that went with the Who's steady stream of gigs.
 He admitted to being in a surly mood at the Fontana audition, and when Pete Townshend criticized his playing, it started a fight that ended with the group looking for a new drummer.

 "He had a terrible go at me, snarling, ‘What’s wrong with you?
 If you can’t get it right then you’re out,'" Sandom told the Express.
 "I just got up from my stool and said, ‘That’s it, I quit.’
 It was the biggest mistake of my life."

 Moon was a better fit for the band's music, but that doesn't mean Townshend didn't later suffer guilt over Sandom's departure.
 "Seeing our chance at a record deal fading, I cold-bloodedly announced to the band that I felt sure Doug would want to stand down," he wrote in his memoir, Who I Am.
 "Doug was deeply hurt by this, especially because, unknown to me, he had defended me against my being thrown out of the band a few months earlier when another auditioning agent said I was gangly, noisy and ugly.
 Doug did stand down, with some dignity, so we got our break."

-Sandom published a book, The Who Before the Who, in early 2014, and Townshend offered another olive branch in his foreword, musing, "Had we continued together back in 1964 with Doug on drums we may never have become as successful as we are today.
+Sandom published The Who Before the Who in early 2014, and Townshend offered another olive branch in his foreword for the book: "Had we continued together back in 1964 with Doug on drums we may never have become as successful as we are today.
 Keith Moon was a born publicist as well as a highly eccentric performer.
 But I have no doubt that personally I would have been happier as a young man.
 Partly because I think we would have continued to put music and friendship first in our band because that was Doug’s way.
 With Doug as my friend, I believe I could have been a better man."